Jimmy A Noriega

 - Latin American Studies Association (Performance Studies Track Chair 2015 & 2017)

-Dr. Noriega has directed over 30 productions in English and Spanish, including invited performances at theatres and festivals in Belgium, Mexico, Ecuador, Colombia, Peru, Israel, Romania, Canada, and New York City.
-Directing credits at Wooster include: Las Meninas, Life is a Dream, Water by the Spoonful and Latins in La-La Land.
+Dr. Noriega has directed over 30 productions in English and Spanish, including invited performances at theatres and festivals in Belgium, Colombia, Ireland, Mexico, Ecuador, Peru, Israel, Romania, Canada, and New York City.
+Directing credits at Wooster include: Las Meninas, Life is a Dream, Water by the Spoonful, Latins in La-La Land, Almost, Maine, Eurydice, and The Normal Heart.

 Jimmy's research and teaching specialties are Latin American, Latina/o, and indigenous theatre and performance, as well as acting, directing, performance studies, and theatre for social change.
 His field research is situated in the Bolivian, Peruvian, and Ecuadorian Andes; the Mayan regions of Mexico and Guatemala; and the Southwestern United States.